-From opening pitch to the closing deal, it is effective communication that supports every step in the customer’s journey providing a critical link between the potential customer and the team.
+From opening pitch to the closing deal, effective communication supports every step in the customer’s journey that provides a critical link between the potential customer and the team.

-#In-sales communication tip: When you engage with customers, be careful not to create a one-way conversation.
-Ask customers questions, and respond to their inquiries.
+#In-sales communication tip: Engage with customers, make it a two-way conversation.
+Ask questions, respond to their inquiries.

 3. Post-Sales – Keep the Conversations Flowing

-An essential facet of any marketing or customer retention strategy, you can use post-purchase communications to influence feelings about your customer’s recent purchase, as well as inspire future purchases.
-It is at this stage where the customer support team within an organisation plays a huge part.
+An essential facet of any marketing or customer retention strategy, post-purchase communications can influence your customer’s feeling about any recent purchase, as well as inspire future purchases.
+It is at this stage where the customer support team within an organisation can play a huge part.

 Here’s an example of post-purchase SMS communication from Ola to bring a customer back.

-#Post-purchase tip: Your post-purchase communications need to be balanced between promotional and engaging.
+#Post-purchase tip: Balance your post-purchase communications between promotional and engaging.